On the functoriality of marked families: Marked bases

 \begin{definition} For a polynomial $f\in A[\xx]$, its \emph{support}, denoted by $\Supp(f)$, is the set of monomials appearing in $f$ with non-zero coefficient.
-We refer to the set of non-zero coefficients of $f$ as $\xx$-coefficients of $f$.
-A \emph{monic marked polynomial} is a polynomial $f \in A[\xx]$ with a specified monomial $x^\alpha$ from its support with coefficient $1_A$.
-We call $\Ht(f):=x ^\alpha$ the \emph{head term} of $f$.
-We call $\T(f) := f-\Ht(f)$ the \emph{tail} of $f$ (so that $f = \Ht(f) - \T(f)$). \end{definition}
+We refer to the set of non-zero coefficients of $f$ as \emph{$\xx$-coefficients} of $f$.
+A \emph{monic marked polynomial} is a polynomial $f \in A[\xx]$ with a specified monomial $\Ht(f)$ of its support, with coefficient $1_A$.
+We call $\Ht(f)$ the \emph{head term} of $f$ and we call $\T(f) := \Ht(f) - f$ the \emph{tail} of $f$ (so that $f = \Ht(f) - \T(f)$).
+Throughout the paper we describe marked polynomials adding as subscript the multi-index corresponding to the head term, i.e.~we write $f_\alpha$ meaning that $\Ht(f_\alpha) = x^\alpha$. \end{definition}

-We emphasize that the assumption of the head term to be monic is significant only if the coefficients ring $A$ is not a field.
-Indeed, if $A$ is a field (as done in \cite{CioffiRoggero,BCLR}), then it is always possible to consider monic marked polynomial.

-\begin{definition} Let $J \subset A[\xx]$ be a strongly stable ideal and let $\B_J$ be the set of minimal generators of $J$.
-We call \emph{$J$-marked set} the set of monic marked polynomials
+\begin{definition} Let $J \subseteq A[\xx]$ be a strongly stable ideal and let $\B_J$ be the minimal set of generators of $J$.
+We call \emph{$J$-marked set} a set of monic marked polynomials